vgrg13/InsightsHub.AI/README.md

 We want to include a number of other data sources to continue to unearth insights into topics important for restaurants
 * **Optimize your menu** for profitability and reduction in food wastage: Need inventory and supplier purchase history data
 * **Increase website orders** to avoid fees from 3rd party apps and increase price attractivness for customers: Need google analytics data
+* **Customer segmentation** to identify loyal customers and increase engagement: customer data (phone no, address, card #, etc.) to link orders and customers
 * **Root causes of delivery delays and insufficient staffing** scenarios: Collect staffing data and delivery timestamps
 * **Impact of price increase** on customer behavior: Collect pricing change data
 * **Impact of external factors** on business: Collect Macro-economics trends (e.g., high unemployment rate or covid infection rate) and local demographics data